This chapter helps guide you on your choice of implementation architecture when you develop a Google Chat bot.

 Google Chat does not constrain the way in which you implement your bot's logic.
 You can create a simple fixed-syntax command parser, use advanced AI and language processing libraries or services, or anything else appropriate for your particular goals.

-Command-driven bots examine the message content of events coming from Hangouts Chat, then extract commands and parameters from this content.
+Command-driven bots examine the message content of events coming from Google Chat, then extract commands and parameters from this content.

 One straightforward approach is to tokenize the message, extract the command, and then reference a dictionary that maps commands to handler functions for each command.

 Natural language processing

 Many bot implementations use natural language processing (NLP) to determine what the user is asking for.
 There are many ways to implement NLP, and Google Chat doesn't care which you use.

 One powerful and popular service that you can use in your bot implementation is Dialogflow, which lets you create intelligent agents using an intent/action model.